DCU Center: Ice hockey

-The arena is home to the Worcester Railers which began play in 2017 as a member of the ECHL.
+The arena has been the home to the Worcester Railers which began play in 2017 as a member of the ECHL.
 The arena was formerly home to the Worcester Sharks American Hockey League (AHL) team, owned and operated by its NHL affiliate San Jose Sharks, which moved its farm team to the west coast in 2015.
 Prior to this, the venue was home to the Worcester IceCats, also of the AHL.
 The arena also hosted the 2009 AHL All-Star Classic on January 29, 2009.
-The PlanetUSA All stars defeated Team Canada, 14–11, in the highest-scoring AHL All Star game in history.
+The PlanetUSA All stars defeated Team Canada, 14–11, in the highest-scoring AHL All Star game in history of the league.
+In 2026, the arena hosted one of the four regions for the NCAA Frozen Four tournament.

 Basketball

 Worcester has been host to Boston Celtics preseason games in some years.
 They also hosted the first and second rounds of the 1992 and 2005 NCAA men's Division I basketball tournaments.

 Indoor football

 The arena has been home to multiple indoor football teams.
 The Massachusetts Marauders of the Arena Football League played in the arena in the 1994 season, but folded after one year in Massachusetts.
 The New England Surge of the Continental Indoor Football League also called the Center home for two seasons, but ceased operations after the 2008 season.
 In 2018, the Massachusetts Pirates began their inaugural season in the National Arena League, going 11-5 and regular season champions in their first year.
 They joined the Indoor Football League in 2021, and went on to win that year's United Bowl.
 In 2023 the Massachusetts Pirates announced they would be departing the arena.